 Feel the difference between dreading a hard workout verses surrendering to the pain and strain as if it were something to be excited about.
 Feel the difference between the empty longing of cutting calories verses welcoming the emptiness and allowing the void to be a deeply fulfilling experience.
 Your mind can make anything good or bad, fun or not so fun, so why not make fear your friend, absence a form of fulfillment, and challenge an avenue for greater personal empowerment.

 Blissipline is having the discipline to celebrate being loved just as much as being hated, to enjoy winning and to embrace losing, to open to the good times and love ourselves through the hard times.
-No matter what life brings our way, Blissipline allows us to enjoy every adventure.
+No matter what life brings our way, Blissipline allows us to enjoy every day.